jainsaaab/ipl-dashboard/README.md

 Full stack project using **React** framework for front-end and **spring-boot** for back-end.
 - spring batch is used to load the data from csv dataset to database.
 - Used Spring data JPA to access database.
-- Used JavaMail API to send error emails.
+- ~~Used JavaMail API to send error emails.~~
+  - created new service [email-sender](https://github.com/jainsaaab/email-sender) for sending mails.
 - React, react-hooks, react-router is used in front-end.
 - hsqldb is used as in-memory database